WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/DesignDocument_template.md

         - The main goal with testing these events is to ensure the correct behavior with hovering and clicking certain elements, one of our design principles is to elevate user ease of access which we implemented with hidden forms that fade in on hover.
    - Correct color scheme for the layout
         - The main goal for testing this is to check that we are utilizing the correct colors for different sections of our application.
 We decided on a solarized dark theme which specified the primary, secondary, tertiary, highlight, and contrast colors which will be implemented by certain elements within our application depending on their behavior and role within the layout.
-   - Check if something is wrong and is highlighted the error color
+   - Input validation error should show error state
-        - The main goal for testing here is to verify that if a user inputs an incorrect entry (letter in challenges, code in index) the offending character(s) will be highlighted with the contrast color - in the solarized dark theme, it is a red-orange.
+        - The main goal for testing here is to verify that if a user inputs an incorrect entry (letter in challenges, code in index) the offending character(s) will be highlighted with the error color - in the solarized dark theme, it is a red-orange.
    - Check for correct states for open and close test states (colors, buttons)
-        - The main goal for testing these states is to check if when a challenge is active the corresponding colors and arrangement of buttons are correct as well as the same check for if the challenge is closed.
+        - The main goal for testing these states is to check if when a challenge is active the corresponding colors and arrangement of buttons are correct as well as the same check for if the challenge is closed, this will take place in the /view_challenges page.

 **Special Notes:**